-Sanctions Eased by the JPA
+Sanctions Eased by the JPoA

 U.S. officials said that the JPoA provided "limited, temporary, targeted, and reversible" easing of international sanctions.
-Under the JPoA (in effect January 20, 2014-January 16, 2016):53
+Under the JPoA (in effect January 20, 2014-January 16, 2016):

-- Iran's oil customers were not required to further reduce their oil purchases from Iran because SREs (see above) were issued for Iran's oil customers and waivers of Section 1244c(1) of IFCA, ITRSHRA, and ISA were provided which allowed oil transactions with Iran, including with NIOC.
-The European Union amended its regulations to allow shipping insurance for ships carrying oil from Iran.54 - A waiver of Section 1245(d)(1) of IFCA allowed Iran to receive directly \$700 million per month in hard currency from oil sales and \$65 million per month to make tuition payments for Iranian students abroad (paid directly to the schools). - Executive Orders 13622 and 13645 and several provisions of U.S.-Iran trade regulations were suspended.
-Several sections of IFCA were waived to enable Iran to sell petrochemicals and trade in gold and other precious metals, and to conduct transactions with foreign firms involved in Iran's automotive manufacturing. - Executive Order 13382 and certain U.S.-Iran trade regulations were suspended to allow for U.S. aircraft and spare parts sales to Iran Air. - The JPA required that the P5+1 "not impose new nuclear-related sanctions."55
+- Iran's oil customers were not required to further reduce their oil purchases from Iran, in accordance with waivers of Section 1244c(1) of IFCA, ITRSHRA, and ISA.
+The European Union amended its regulations to allow shipping insurance for ships carrying oil from Iran. - A waiver of Section 1245(d)(1) of IFCA allowed Iran to receive directly \$700 million per month in hard currency from oil sales and \$65 million per month to make tuition payments for Iranian students abroad (paid directly to the schools). - Executive Orders 13622 and 13645 and several provisions of U.S.-Iran trade regulations were suspended, and several sections of IFCA were waived, to enable Iran to sell petrochemicals and trade in gold and other precious metals, and to conduct transactions with foreign firms related to automotive manufacturing. - Executive Order 13382 and certain U.S.-Iran trade regulations were suspended to allow for U.S. aircraft and spare parts sales to Iran Air.